 Simon: Finally, you’ve had to say something positive about vertical growing.

 Ian: Don’t get too ecstatic.
 I’m not done yet.
 With nearly all grow systems, the workload is more at the beginning and end of the cycle, but with vertical systems, the work can quickly result in an absence of motivation.
 The timing needs to be spot on to get the crop cycles right and it’s no easy job.
 The buddy I aided with the Coliseum took at least a week to reverse a gathered crop into a newly grown one, which obviously consumed into the salesman’s pledge of 6 crops a year.

 Vertical Grow Environmental Control

 Maintaining short, stocky plants in a vertical growing system is a must.
 Poor control over temperatures in your indoor garden can easily lead to high day-time (lights on) temps and comparatively low night-time temps; the exact opposite of what you want for good short stocky growth.
 Tight environmental control can help prevent overcrowding.
 Having a small or zero temperature difference (dif) between day and night will keep plants short.

-Ian: That’s an entire ‘nother story!
-The only genuine advantage of vertical gardening, as far as I see it, is a saving on floor space.
-Comparable yields can be attained with horizontal gardens with the same amount of light, and a lot less plants.
-It possibly real that once totally dialed in, the increased lighting efficiency can assist enhance yields, however definitely not by double as I have actually seen in some marketing literature for vertical grow systems.
-I would rather make use of an extra light and a couple of extra plants in a horizontal garden, than go vertical.
+Ian: That’s an entire ‘another story!
+The only genuine advantage of vertical gardening, as far as I see it, is saving on floor space.
+Comparable yields can be attained with horizontal gardens with the same amount of light, and a lot fewer plants.
+It is possibly real that once totally dialed in, the increased lighting efficiency can assist enhance yields, however definitely not by double as I have actually seen in some marketing literature for vertical grow systems.
+I would rather make use of extra light and a couple of extra plants in a horizontal garden, than go vertical.

 More info on vertical growing